lukeshorejones/lukeshorejones.github.io/README.md

 # My Personal Website
-This is the source code for my personal website, accessible at <https://lukeshorejones.github.io> and forked from GitHub's own personal website template.
+This is the source code for my personal website and portfolio, accessible at <https://lukeshorejones.github.io> and forked from GitHub's own personal website template.
 It includes my top repositories, sourced using the GitHub API, and my blog posts.
 The website is made using Jekyll, a static site generator.

 # What Did I Learn?
  - How Jekyll works.